-OPOTC to recommend rules to the Attorney General with respect to permitting persons who are employed as members of a private college or university campus police department, who are employed as police officers by a qualified nonprofit corporation police department, or who are appointed and commissioned as railroad police officers or hospital police officers to attend approved peace officer training schools, including the Ohio Peace Officer Training Academy, and to receive certificates of satisfactory completion of basic training programs (see (7) under "Existing law," above), by adding to the list of specified officers persons who are appointed and commissioned as amusement park police officers under the bill's provisions described above, if the amusement park sponsoring the officers pays the entire cost of the training and certification and if trainee vacancies are available (R.C.
+Operation of the bill.
+The bill expands the existing provision that requires OPOTC to recommend rules to the Attorney General with respect to permitting persons who are employed as members of a private college or university campus police department, who are employed as police officers by a qualified nonprofit corporation police department, or who are appointed and commissioned as railroad police officers or hospital police officers to attend approved peace officer training schools, including the Ohio Peace Officer Training Academy, and to receive certificates of satisfactory completion of basic training programs (see (7) under "Existing law," above), by adding to the list of specified officers police officers who are appointed and commissioned as amusement park police officers under the bill's provisions described above, if the amusement park sponsoring the officers pays the entire cost of the training and certification and if trainee vacancies are available (R.C.
 109.73(A)(7)).

-As a result of the bill's expansion of the definition of "peace officer" to include police officers who are appointed and commissioned as amusement park police officers under the bill's provisions described above (see "Operation of the bill" under "Definition of "peace officer"," above), all references in the existing provisions regarding OPOTC's recommendation of rules to the Attorney General that refer to "peace officers" also include within their scope the amusement park police officers.
+As a result of the bill's expansion of the definition of "peace officer" to include police officers who are appointed and commissioned as amusement park police officers under the bill's provisions described above (see 'Operation of the bill" under 'Definition of ''peace officer''," above), all references in the existing provision regarding OPOTC's recommendation of rules to the Attorney General that refer to "peace officers" also include within their scope the amusement park police officers.